Psycho IV: The Beginning: Plot

 A once-again rehabilitated Norman Bates is now married to a psychiatrist named Connie and is expecting a child.
 Norman secretly fears that the child will inherit his mental illness.
 One evening, he hears radio talk show host Fran Ambrose discussing the topic of matricide with her guest Dr. Leo Richmond, Norman's former psychologist.
 Norman calls into the radio show, using the alias "Ed", to tell his story.

 Norman's narrative is seen as a series of flashbacks set in the 1940s and 1950s, some slightly out of order.
 When Norman is six years old, his father John dies, leaving him in the care of his mother, Norma.
-Over the years, Norma (who is implied to suffer from schizophrenia and borderline personality disorder) dominates her son, brutally beating him for even the smallest infraction, throwing him out in the rain when naked, teaching him that sex is sinful, dressing him up as a girl, and smearing lipstick on his face as punishment for getting an erection during incestuous foreplay (that Norma herself initiated).
+Over the years, Norma (who is implied to suffer from schizophrenia and borderline personality disorder) dominates her son, brutally beating him for the smallest infraction, throwing him out in the rain when naked, teaching him that sex is sinful, dressing him up as a girl, and smearing lipstick on his face as punishment for getting an erection during incestuous foreplay (that Norma herself initiated).
 She forces him to urinate like a female by instructing him to squat over a pitcher.
 She also takes her frustration out on Norman when business at the motel fails due to the new interstate routing potential customers away from their location.

 The two live in contented isolation until, in 1949, she becomes engaged to a brutish man named Chet Rudolph, who openly bullies Norman; much to Norma's delight.
 Driven over the edge with jealousy and sick of Chet's constant abuse, Norman kills both of them by serving them poisoned iced tea.
 He disposes of Chet's body before stealing and preserving his mother's corpse.
 He develops a split personality in which he "becomes" his mother to suppress the guilt of murdering her; whenever this personality takes over, it drives him to dress in his mother's clothes, put on a wig, and talk to himself in her voice.
 As "Mother", he murders Holly and Gloria, two local women who try to seduce him during their stay at the motel.
 After these and other killings, Norman awakens, convinced that "Mother" is responsible, and destroys the evidence.